realXtend/doc/netgames/netgames-rex-2012.rst

 water.
 To have enough particles to fill parts of the sea bay, we easily need tens of particle systems with hundreds of particles in each.
-Synchronizing all those little movements would take an immense amount of bandwidth, also considering that also many other things are also going on in the scene.
+Synchronizing all those little movements would take an immense amount of bandwidth, also considering that many other things are going on in the scene as well.
 To cut down the traffic, not only are the individual particles networked, but also the movement of a single particle system is not communicated.
 Instead, we form clusters of 5 particle systems which move around as a loose group, and synchronize